HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages DocuSign, Inc. (DOCU) Investors to Contact Firm's Attorneys, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Dec.
-04, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges DocuSign, Inc. ( DOCU) investors with significant losses to submit your losses now.
+6, 2021 /PRNewswire/ -- Hagens Berman urges DocuSign, Inc. (NASDAQ: DOCU) investors with significant losses to submit your losses now.
 The firm also encourages persons with knowledge who may be able to assist the investigation to contact its attorneys.

 The investigation focuses on DocuSign's and senior management's statements about the company's growth prospects.